 Work-family conflict helps explain gender gap in doctors’ depression

-(Reuters Health) - Female doctors in training may be more likely to become depressed than their male counterparts at least in part because of difficulties balancing work with family life, a U.S. study suggests.
+LONDON: Female doctors in training may be more likely to become depressed than their male counterparts at least in part because of difficulties balancing work with family life, a United States study suggests.

-Researchers examined survey data from 3,121 medical residents, or physicians in training, and found no meaningful differences between men and women in work-family conflicts reported before they started their labor-intensive internship year.
+Researchers examined survey data from 3,121 medical residents or physicians in training, and found no meaningful differences between men and women in work-family conflicts reported before they started their labour-intensive internship year.

 But six months into their internships, women reported significantly more conflicts between work and family than men.
 More work-family conflict was associated with increased symptoms of depression, the study also found.